CodeReclaimers/neat-python/docs/config_file.rst

 that library code changes will result in your project silently using different NEAT settings.
 However, it is not necessary that they appear in any certain order.

+Note that the `Config` constructor also requires you to explicitly specify the types that will be used for the NEAT simulation.
+This, again, is to help avoid silent changes in behavior.

 [NEAT] section
 --------------